 This is the entrance hall with the stairs leading up to the bedrooms and bathroom on the first floor.

-The master bedroom has a double bed and views towards the village
+The master bedroom has a comfy bed and views towards the village

 All the bedrooms have lovely views.